 2. The tone is perfectly balanced

-The end result is a movie that ends with hearts being both literally and metaphorically broken, and yet which never feels oppressively and needlessly grim, and is thus in keeping with the MCU films which came before it.
+The result is a movie that ends with hearts being both literally and metaphorically broken, and yet which never feels oppressively and needlessly grim, fully in keeping with the MCU films that came before it.

 And that brings me to my last point…

-Happily, Civil War mostly bucks this trend, and – the introduction of Spider-Man aside (which could be excised without affecting the narrative even a teensy bit) – the film does a great job of focussing on the ongoing journey of Captain America.
+Happily, Civil War mostly bucks this trend, and – the introduction of Spider-Man aside (which could be excised without affecting the narrative at all) – the film does a great job of focusing on the ongoing journey of Captain America.
 Sure, plenty of groundwork is laid for future MCU instalments, however, this is grows organically out of the story itself, and not as a series of tangents.

-True, the film probably makes a lot more sense – and definitely packs a tonne more emotional weight – if you’re familiar with all the other MCU entries that came before it, but it still only draws upon that material in order to tell the best story it can BEFORE the credits roll, not after.
+Admittedly, Civil War probably makes a lot more sense – and definitely packs more emotional weight – if you’re familiar with the other MCU entries that came before it, but the movie only draws upon that material to tell the best story it can before the credits roll, not after.